 Added by Chris Brablc on October 25, 2011 at 2:33pm — No Comments

 Would a football coach ever think about playing and winning at football without their playbook?
 A playbook contains offensive, defensive and special team plays with techniques and vocabulary relating to game plays as well as information about team formations.
-Football playbook's are given to each team member at the…Continue
+Football playbook's are given to each team member at the start of the season's training…Continue

 It could happen?
 Ok not really but what started me on a very passionate post that I had to quiet a bit after a few drafts were the comments from an infograph on How Recruiters Use Social Media, by Erica Swallow about how recruiters use social media to screen candidates.
 The comments were spiced with bits about how people cannot believe a recruiter would eliminate…Continue